strblr/pegase/README.md

 Pegase is a PEG parser generator for JavaScript and TypeScript.
 It's:

 - **_Inline_**, meaning grammars are directly expressed as [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 No generation step, no CLI.
-Pegase works in complete symbiosis with JS.
+Pegase works in symbiosis with JS.
 - ***Complete***.
 Pegase has *everything* you will ever need: an elegant grammar syntax with a lot of flexibility, semantic actions, support for native regexps, error recovery, warnings, grammar fragments, AST generation, AST visitors, cut operator, and a lot more.
 - **_Lightweight_**.
 Pegase is a _zero-dependency_ package, and weights less than 8kB gzipped.
 - **_Intuitive_**, in that it lets you express complex grammars and semantic processes in very simple ways.
 You will never feel lost.